The Atrían Empire

 Full Article: Imperial Faith

 The Imperial Faith, colloquially just "the Faith", has traditional Atrían folk belief as its foundation.
 As it expanded and assimilated local cultures, it absorbed its religion as well and adapted it to their pantheon.
+The Faith instructs imperial citizens on how to live the most spiritually gratifying life, focused around the Fourteen Laws:

 • You shall be committed to your God and Empire.